What does “eiga” mean in Japanese?

 - miru – 見る (みる) : a verb meaning ‘to see’, ‘to look’, ‘to watch’, or such in Japanese.

-This is another typical usage of “eiga”.
-In this example, it works as a part of the commonly-used phrase, “eiga wo miru”, which means ‘to watch a movie’ in Japanese.
-When we want to refer to a movie or movies in Japanese, anyway, “eiga” is always a very good option.
+This is another example of eiga.
+In this example, it works as a part of the commonly-used phrase, eiga wo miru, which means ‘to watch a movie’ in Japanese.
+When we want to refer to a movie or movies in Japanese, anyway, eiga is always a very good option.

 Summary

-- eiga – 映画 (えいが) : a noun meaning ‘movie’ in Japanese.
+- eiga – 映画 (えいが) : a noun meaning a ‘movie’ in Japanese.
 This can also work as plural.
-Depending on the context and situation, this can also mean ‘film’ or ‘motion picture’.
-Japanese native speakers use this noun normally to refer to consecutive images projected on a screen.
+Depending on the context and situation, this can also mean a ‘film’ or ‘motion picture’ in Japanese.
+Japanese native speakers use this noun normally to refer to consecutive images projected on screens.
 These two kanji characters literally mean a ‘projected picture’ in Japanese.
 This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
-Movies are consecutive pictures projected on a screen.
+Movies are often consecutive pictures projected on screens.

 Hope my explanations are understandable and helpful for Japanese learners.